Modern Slavery Statement

 The Methodist Council oversees the work of the Connexional Team which resources the wider Church in seeking to fulfil Our Calling.
 This statement is adopted by the Methodist Council in seeking to ensure that the supply chains procured and utilised by the Connexional Team do not support slavery or human trafficking.

 The Connexional Team has a procurement policy that requires as part of the tendering process that potential suppliers might be asked about: -

 - attitude to and deployment of the UK Living Wage;

-- compliance with the Ethical (Investment) Policy of the Methodism Council which may apply to first-tier suppliers and their supply chains – such advice as is required should be taken from Joint Advisory Committee on the Ethics of Investment (JACEI), Central Finance Board of the Methodist Church (CFB) et al; and
+- compliance with the Ethical (Investment) Policy of the Methodism Council which may apply to first tier suppliers and their supply chains – such advice as is required should be taken from Joint Advisory Committee on the Ethics of Investment (JACEI), Central Finance Board of the Methodist Church (CFB) et al; and

 - compliance with legislation and codes of practice.
 Wherever possible, the Methodist Council only enters into contracts with organisations that are signed up to the Living Wage Foundation and where a supplier is not already signed up, will seek to ensure that the organisation becomes a member of the Living Wage Foundation within a fixed period of time.

-- The Methodist Council will not enter into contracts and if necessary will withdraw from an existing contract, if an organisation does not confirm their commitment to abolishing slavery.
+- Not entering into contracts and if necessary withdrawing from an existing contract, if an organisation does not confirm their commitment to abolishing modern slavery.

-- New contracts will include wherever possible the right to terminate for breach of the Act.
+- Including wherever possible in new contracts the right to terminate for breach of the Act.

-Regarding the adoption of this statement, please see Methodist Council Paper MC/19/26.
+Regarding the adoption of this statement, please see Methodist Council Paper MC/21/29.

 Approved by the Methodist Council on 27 January 2021.